 Google my business profile photo size Guide

-Moving on to another type of Google My Business image size guide, here are the standards that you should follow for profile photo size:
+Now let’s look at another Google My Business post image size guide: here are the standards for profile photo size.

 • Google My Business Profile Photo Size: 250 x 250 pixels (minimum 120 x 120; maximum 5200 x 5300)